 Loads and Loads of Characters: Points out that this works against the season- due to only having 32 episodes, and spending too much time focusing on the side characters and the lore of the universe, the Rangers themselves don't have much to do.

-Take That: Compares the introduction to the four rangers, besides Nick, to an MTV reality TV show.
+Take That: Compares the introduction to the four rangers, besides Nick, to an MTV reality TV show, and talks about the filming of one in progress as though it were a crime.

 Unintentionally Unsympatheticinvoked: His opinion of Nick, who he even describes as an "arrogant, unsympathetic, overemotional douchebag."
 He initially feels the same about Leelee, who basically only had a Heel-Face Turn for selfish reasons, but redeems herself when she goes with Phineas and Claire to rescue Udonna.